fabric8io/ipaas-quickstarts/quickstart/karaf/camel-rest-sql/ReadMe.md

     mvn clean install

-### Running the example locally

-The example can be run locally using the following Maven goal:

-    mvn camel:run

 ### Running the example in fabric8

 It is assumed a running Kubernetes platform is already running.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).